Liubov Abravitova: Diplomatic career

 Abravitova started working for the Ministry of Foreign Affairs in March 2003.
 She has been overseas in Ottawa (Canada), Brussels (Belgium), and Geneva (Switzerland).
 While stationed in Belgium, she served as the vice-consul and was responsible for Belgium and Luxembourg.
 Between 2007 and 2009, she was press attaché at the Ministry of Foreign Affairs.

 Abravitova was the Counsellor of the Middle East and Africa Department of the foreign affairs ministry before she became counsellor of the Ukrainian embassy in South Africa in January 2017.
 She was appointed chargé d'affaire of Ukraine in South Africa in August 2019.
 On 14 April 2020, Abravitova was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to South Africa by president Volodymyr Zelenskyy.
 The Ukrainian Association of South Africa welcomed her appointment.
 She presented her credentials to South African president Cyril Ramaphosa on 19 November 2020.

-On 17 June 2021, Abravitova was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to Botswana as well as to Mozambique on a part-time basis by Zelenskyy.
+On 17 June 2021, Abravitova was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to Botswana as well as to Mozambique on a non-resident basis by Zelenskyy.
 She presented her letters of credence to Mozambican president Filipe Nyusi on 17 September 2021 and to Botswana president Mokgweetsi Masisi on 20 October 2021.

-On 19 August 2024, Abravitova was sacked as ambassador to Botswana by Zelenskyy and replaced with Oleksiy Syvak.
+Following the opening of resident Ukrainian embassies in Bostwana and Mozambique in 2024, Abravitova was dismissed as ambassador to Botswana by Zelenskyy and replaced with Oleksiy Syvak on 19 August.
 She was dismissed as ambassador to Mozambique and replaced with Rostyslav Tronenko on 8 January 2025.

 On 21 July 2025, Abravitova was dismissed as ambassador to South Africa by Zelenskyy.